There are plenty of people who successfully made a career change at the age of 40 or above:

 There is nothing more valuable than your time.
 You are likely receiving a pay-check or two every month that is replenishing your income.
 Money is something you can always receive more of.

 When it comes to your time, when it is gone, it is gone.
-That is why waiting for the perfect situation to make a career change is the wrong mindset to have.
+That is why waiting for the perfect situation to make a career change is a wrong mindset to have.

 Realistically, you will never find the perfect situation.
 There will always be something that could be better or a project you want to finish before you leave.